cosmicjs/vue-garage-sale/article/article.md

 ## Time to run the app and test it

 I think at this point we our application is ready for some testing.
-To check and see how the app is behaving on a mobile device, I strongly recommand using Chrome dev tool.
+To check and see how the app is behaving on a mobile device, I strongly recommend using Chrome dev tool.
 And from there, you can use the device toolbar to change device screen size.
 You can also see how the app will behave with a touch screen capability.
-I beleive Safari has a similar feature, called `Enter Responsive Design Mode` under the development menu.
+I believe Safari has a similar feature, called `Enter Responsive Design Mode` under the development menu.
 Another useful feature that allow me to test how actual phone feels, was the xCode device simulator.
 I used this function, when I was troubleshooting some iPhone specific issues, and it came really handy.
-I beileve that xCode can be installed easily on a mac, however I am not sure about PCs!
+I believe that xCode can be installed easily on a mac, however I am not sure about PCs!
 But I think that Windows OS should have similar apps or other device simulators.

 <img src="./images/chrome_device_mode.png" width="80%" alt="Chrome device toolbar" style="display: block; margin-left: auto; margin-right: auto;">